pymupdf/PyMuPDF-Layout/reducto_results/markdowns/page_76.md

 Key details from the "Create Pool" dialog box:

 *   Pool Name: Pool2
-*   Data reduction: Enabled
+*   Data Reduction: Enabled
-*   Warning: Physical capacity usage exceeding 85% in a data reduction pool may affect I/O performance.
-The system needs 15% of physical capacity available for efficient reclamation.
+*   Warning: I/O performance may be affected if the physical capacity usage of a data reduction pool exceeds 85%.
+The system requires 15% available capacity for efficient reclamation.
-*   Options: Cancel, Create

 Figure 6-4 Create Pool dialog box